Our newsletter, Carpentry Clippings, appears every two weeks.

 Tips and Tricks¶

 The Mailchimp editor is not entirely user-friendly.
 Formatting changes may appear in the edit window but not in the preview document.
-In this case you may need to select text beyond just the text you need to format, click Clear styles, and then re-format as needed.
+The easiest workaround for this is to:

 Mailchimp customer service chat is hard to find on their website but quite responsive to requests for help.